stupidmankind/BYpassDoc/docs/source/commands/writetextfile.rst

 ----------

 **File Path**
-	Enter the path to the file
+	Indicate the path to the file.

 **Text**
 	Indicate the text to be written. {CRLF} inserts a newline.

 **Option**
-	Indicate whether this command should append the text to or overwrite all existing text in the file
+	Indicate whether this command should append the text to or overwrite all existing text in the file.